LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

    - Use Unity Script Execution Order?

  - What if a *manager* need others *managers* to initialize?
-   - Awake/Start would not be sufficent.
+   - Awake/Start would not be sufficient.
    - Using Script Execution Order is messy.
 Logic is spread everywhere, order is not apparent just looking at the code.
 Difficult to transfer to other projects.

 Many tutorial I've seen use the Singleton pattern - basically a static field in each manager class that point to the only instance of that class.

 It solve the first problem - the managers are accessible from anywhere.
 However, it does not attempt to solve the ordering problems at all.
-If you ever try to use Singleton for a non trivial project, you will inevitably run into these ordering problems, which often manifest themselve in the form of the non-informative `NullReferenceException`.
+If you ever try to use Singleton for a non trivial project, you will inevitably run into these ordering problems, which often manifest themselves in the form of the non-informative `NullReferenceException`.

 Furthermore, using Singleton obscure the ordering of initialization.
 You might create circular dependency, with no clear indication of the situation.